stephyraju/comic-character-dashboard/README.md

     - I want to find the specific features of characters and find my own conclusions.
     - I want to understand the intersesting features among the characters like how the relate with eye color,haircolor and align.
     - I want to filter the data and reset it for easy use.

+### Wireframes

+These wireframes were created using [Balsamiq](https://balsamiq.com/) during planning process for this project.

 ### Features